IT3038C/IT3038C.github.io/docs/week-4.md

 git commit -m 'adding new stuff'
 ```

-Now let’s switch back to the main branch.
+Now let's switch back to the main branch.

 ```bash
 git checkout main
 ```

 Notice that all of our changes are gone.
-That’s because they only exist in the dev branch, but not main.
+That's because they only exist in the dev branch, but not main.
 You can freely switch between the two and see the files disappear and reappear.

 ```bash
 git checkout dev
 ```

-We can also use the git diff command to see what’s changed between the two branches.
+We can also use the git diff command to see what's changed between the two branches.

 ```bash
 $ git diff dev main